Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 The map costs $9.99 plus tax.
 You can pick it up at Port of Entry, Creations Shop, World Traveler, or Pin Traders – Camera Center.

 With over 100 artists stationed throughout the park, there is a lot of fantastic art to see.
+You can check out the 2023 artist appearance schedule here.

 And this isn’t just paintings and sketches.